 William & Mary's Raymond A. Mason School of Business launched the university’s first all-digital degree program.
-The new Online MBA emphasizes breadth of knowledge, communications, critical thinking and creative problem-solving.

 The William & Mary men's swimming team won the 2015 Colonial Athletic Association Men's Swimming and Diving Championships for the team's first-ever conference title.

 A statue of James Monroe, fifth president of the United States and W&M alumnus, was installed on campus in front of Tucker Hall.